ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Load libraries
   - We set hardware (write) watchpoints on the `_dl_load_lock` and `_dl_load_write_lock` data, then load two libraries to check how often and where in the code these locks are acquired
   - See the [GDB log](load-library/gdb-log.html)
-- Loading a library from a global constructor (recursive loading)
+- Loading a library from a global constructor (recursive loading, i.e. reentering the loader)
   - Windows: ✔️
   - Linux: ✔️
 - Lazy/delay loading of a library import from a global constructor